peerkar/liferay-gsearch/binaries/7.1/2019-06-17/README.md

 # Changelog

 * Core is now headless ready.
-Dependencies to portletrequest / portlet removed.
 * REST API module available.
 API implemented for search and recommendations
 * Default configuration updates based on testing with about 4k article base.